-To deter the vehicle theft, the system is designed to give an alarm and keep the engine from being started if any of the doors, trunk or hood is forcibly unlocked or the battery terminal is disconnected and then reconnected when the vehicle is locked.
+To deter the vehicle theft, the system is designed to give an alarm if any of the front, sliding or back doors or hood is forcibly unlocked or the battery terminal is disconnected and then reconnected when the vehicle is locked.

-The alarm blows the horn intermittently and flashes the headlights, tail lights.
-The engine cannot be started because the starter circuit will be cut.
+The alarm blows the horn intermittently and flashes the headlights, tail lights and other exterior lights.